Xywzel/embedded-pre-project/README.md

 You can use this makefile if you don't want to or can't use yaamake.

-### simpleled.c
+### demo.c

-This is the example source file that demonstrates some basic things.
-This is far from a complete solution for the pre-project, but works for testing the development environment.
+This contains most of the source code for the pre-project.

 Yaamake makefile usage
 ----------------------